ban-m/jtk/README.md

 `rg TODO` would show where to check.

-### Unit encoding
-LAST -> Something else.
-Hopefully, it is written in Rust.
-The priority of this TODO is extremely low, as LAST would serve a good aligner as far.

 ###  Documentation
 Currently, I've written documents on only a few types.
 We should write more and more documentation before we forget the meaning of fragments of codes.